sowrabhm/Pysim/README.txt

 1)The total number of hops / links traversed (Indicates utilization of network) 2)The average and median time delay from source to each individual destination 3)The maximum time taken to reach a destination in the multicast group.
 [Important for some applications with strict time constraint]
 4)Runtime of the simulation.
-(Can be used to get an approximate idea of the )
+(Can be used to get an approximate idea of the time taken by routers to make decisions)